Toblerity/Fiona/docs/manual.rst

 Finally, the schema of its record type (a vector file has a single type of record, remember) is accessed via a read-only :py:attr:`~fiona.collection.Collection.schema` attribute.
 It has 'geometry' and 'properties' items.
-The former is a string and the latter is an ordered dict with items having the same order as the fields in the data file.
+The former is a string and the latter is a dict with items having the same order as the fields in the data file.

 .. code-block:: pycon